habedi/PracticalMachineLearning/README.md

 * [Lasagne](https://github.com/Lasagne/Lasagne): A lightweight library to build and train neural networks in Theano
 * [Magnitude](https://github.com/plasticityai/magnitude): Magnitude is a vector embedding helper library (much in the spirit of Gensim)
 * [Missingno](https://github.com/ResidentMario/missingno): A useful Python library for visualising missing data
 * [Vector Hub](https://github.com/vector-ai/vectorhub): Vector Hub is a Python library that can help turn almost everything (including text, graph, and image data) into vector representations
+* [pyLDAvis](https://github.com/bmabey/pyLDAvis): A Python library for interactive topic modelling and visualization of topics in textual datasets

 ## Additional Useful Resources